icy/bash-coding-style/README.md

 (a copy of this script can be found at `examples/steam.sh`.)

-If the `steam.sh` script is invoked with `--reset` option, for example, when there isn't directory `~/.steam/`, will invoke the internal function `reset_steam`, in which a `remove-all` command is instructed
+If the `steam.sh` script is invoked with `--reset` option, for example, when there isn't `~/.steam/` directory, it will invoke the internal function `reset_steam`, in which a `remove-all` command is instructed

     STEAMROOT="$(cd "${0%/*}" && echo $PWD)"